UndefinedBHVR/Stratosphere/README.md

 For all information regarding progress on updates or features, please have a look at our [Milestones](https://github.com/UndefinedBHVR/Stratosphere/milestones) or [Project Boards](https://github.com/UndefinedBHVR/Stratosphere/projects/)
 ## Installation
-To install Atomic, all you need to do is the following:
+To install Stratosphere, all you need to do is the following:

 First, clone the project.
 ```bash